 Take care of your GMC Safari and it'll take care of you.
 Schedule an appointment for routine maintenance today.

-What is the maintenance schedule for the 1998 GMC Safari?
+What is the recommended maintenance schedule for the 2000 GMC Safari?

 GMC knows your vehicle inside and out (they made it, after all!), so they’ve designed this schedule with your car’s unique needs in mind.
-Scheduled maintenance services can vary depending on driving conditions, climate, and other factors; however, there’s a good chance that your vehicle’s recommended maintenance services will include tire rotations, vital fluid checks/exchanges, filter changes, brake pad replacement, and oil changes.
-Scheduling routine service appointments is one of the best ways to help extend your Safari's life, decrease your risk of dangerous malfunctions on the road, and help you avoid expensive repairs caused by 1998 GMC Safari problems later.
+Scheduled maintenance services can vary depending on driving conditions, climate, and other factors; however, there’s a good chance that your vehicle’s recommended maintenance services will include oil changes, tire rotations, brake pad replacement, filter changes, and fluid checks and exchanges.
+Staying on track with routine service appointments can help your Safari perform better, increase your vehicle safety, and maybe even save you the headache of dealing with common 2000 GMC Safari problems in the future.

-Come to Firestone Complete Auto Care for manufacturer-recommended routine maintenance on your 1998 GMC Safari and an expert technician will begin by performing a Courtesy Check.
-This Courtesy Check can establish a baseline of what may need to be addressed during your service appointment.
+Come to Firestone Complete Auto Care for manufacturer-recommended routine maintenance on your 2000 GMC Safari and a skilled technician will start the appointment with a Courtesy Check.
+A Courtesy Check helps "set the stage" for your service and catch any small problems before they turn into big repairs.
 Each Courtesy Check includes a free battery test and an inspection of your Safari's windshield wiper blades, head and tail lights, filters, fluid levels, tires, and alignment.

-Maybe it's time to find a new auto battery for your 1998 GMC Safari.
+Could your 2000 GMC Safari be ready for a new battery?
 Batteries generally need to be replaced every three to five years.
-Depending on the climate where you live and your habits while driving, your Safari may need a replacement battery sooner.
-Extremely hot or cold temperatures can take a toll on your GMC Safari battery, and so can frequent short drives.
+There’s a chance you’ll need a replacement sooner, but it depends on the climate in your area as well as your driving habits.
+Taking short trips or exposing your car to extreme temperatures (like in the dead of winter or heat of summer) could reduce the life expectancy of your GMC Safari battery.
 It can be tempting to try and get as much life out of your battery as possible, but it’s smart to check it regularly and replace it before it gets too weak.
-If you keep driving on a battery that can't hold a charge, you run the risk of being stranded when your battery finally gives out (and no one can predict where that might be!).
+Otherwise, you may find yourself (and your trusty Safari) stuck in the middle of nowhere.
 Your GMC Safari could quickly go from being a trusty ride to a source of stress in a matter of minutes.

-If you skip recommended GMC Safari services, you (and your engine) could quickly lose your cool when there's a problem on the road–especially if that problem is an overheated engine or broken A/C. Our technicians have you covered there, too, with the tools and expertise to care for your entire GMC Safari cooling, heating, and climate control system.
+If you fall behind on routine GMC Safari maintenance (or worse, don’t do it at all!), you (and your engine) could quickly lose your cool when there's a problem on the road–especially if that problem is an overheated engine or broken A/C. Our technicians have you covered there, too, with the tools and expertise to care for your entire GMC Safari cooling, heating, and climate control system.
 Is it time to replace the radiator in your GMC Safari?
-We got it.
-Got a funny smell coming from your A/C?
+We’ve got your back.
+Is your A/C blowing hot air?
 We’re here to fix that, too.
-Firestone Complete Auto Care is your one-stop shop for 1998 GMC Safari maintenance and repairs.
+Firestone Complete Auto Care is the place to go for 2000 GMC Safari maintenance.